 BRIDGE has the potential to trigger change at an organisational level.
 It can provide a broader understanding of an organisation, morale, and cohesion within the organisation.
 Workshops encourage participants to reflect on their better organisation, providing comparative examples and alternative approaches, generating blueprints or support for organisational reform.

 Potential Workshop Participants Election commissioners, electoral management body personnel, political parties, parliamentarians,civil society organisations, election observers (international and domestic), members of the media, university students and security forces.
 Facilitation Teams All BRIDGE facilitators must be fully accredited to run any BRIDGE workshop.
 An experienced lead facilitator should head the team with at least one other facilitator and administrative support.
 If running a specialised module (e.g Boundary Delimitation) it is essential that the facilitator selected have content knowledge, or a technical expert join the team.
 Semi-accredited facilitators can be supervised by a lead facilitator.
-Time and Cost Implications for Preparing and Implementing BRIDGE The BRIDGE curriculum of 24 Modules and the content for all supporting handbooks and manuals for facilitators and participants are free and for global good but there are time and cost implications in implementing a workshop or program.
+Time and Cost Implications for Preparing and Implementing BRIDGE The BRIDGE Version 2 curriculum consists of 24 Modules, BRIDGE is in the process of rewriting and updating the curriculum and will be called Version 3, while this transition is taking place Version 2 will remain available and useable.
+The content for all supporting handbooks and manuals for facilitators and participants are free and for global good but there are time and cost implications in implementing a workshop or program.
 Needs Assessment Mission: a minimum of one BRIDGE expert for one week to consult with the client (e.g the Electoral Management Body and at least one provincial office if possible), development agencies, implementing agencies or assistance providers and other electoral stakeholders (political parties, parliament, civil society organisations, media) in a series of meetings to highlight policy or operational areas which would benefit from training and to decide which type of program would be most relevant and appropriate to each level of personnel.
 Designing a training program: based on the needs assessment mission a customised program or a series of workshops ranging from a one-off showcase to a long-term national training program should be developed.
 Customisation is crucial to the success and local ownership of the program.
 It takes at least two weeks to customise and edit each module.
 The work should be carried out by an accredited BRIDGE facilitator who knows the language, culture, laws and procedures of the country Region.
 (Refer to the next page for a suggested program sequence of components).
 Translating a module: check with the BRIDGE Office first, to see if there are existing translations in the language of the country or region.
 Translating takes at least one month per module (average number of words = 8,000 = 400 words a day) and at least two weeks to customise and edit by an accredited BRIDGE facilitator who knows the language, culture, laws and procedures of the country or region.
 Production: in-country production or shipping costs will need to be built in for folders, certificates and other materials.
 Pre - workshop preparation: some of the things to check pre-workshop are the availability of facilitators and their travel or visa requirements (also think of a reserve facilitator in case one withdraws at the last minute), a suitable venue with equipment (screen or projector for power point or OHP, poster papers, whiteboards) and refreshments (coffee and lunch), budget for participants and facilitators (travel and per diem).
 Logistics are easier if participants stay nearby or in the same venue.
 A team of at least two facilitators should meet in-country at least one week before the workshop to arrange the material, agendas, evaluations and logistics.
 Timing of workshop: two to ten days with an additional two days travel, adequate pre-workshop preparation time and at least a one day wrap up for consolidating evaluations and reporting to sponsors and the BRIDGE Office.